adrian-tomczyk/interview-live-board/README.md

 # Decisions
-- At first I created a solution that was a bit complicated.
-What i wanted to achieve is solution which will be really easy to maintain, extend later on and provide potentially faster sorting algorithm for this case.
-But since in task description stands "As simple as possible" I decided to scrap the solution I had before.
+- At first, I created a solution that was a bit complicated.
+What I wanted to achieve is a solution which will be really easy to maintain, extend later on and provide potentially faster sorting algorithm for this case.
+But since the task description says "Keep it simple", I decided to abandon the solution I had before.
 - LiveFootballWorldCupScoreBoardTest class exists as a kind of Facade.
 Before it had more functionality.
 I left it as is, because it provides a readable result of changing scoreboard.
 I didn't want to put displaying logic into LiveMatches class.
--
+- Double spaces between functions separates them visually (that's my preference)
+- In my primary solution I decided to separate updateScore into two functions - it significantly reduces problems with updating score.
+I could easily add event that could deduce points in such case.